Cosmicflows-4: SBF Distances to Early-type Galaxies

-In galaxies that can be resolved into individual stars, the preferred distance measurement methodology uses properties of the tip of the red giant branch, to be discussed in a later section.
-For more distant targets, the stars blend, but the surface brightness appears mottled because of the Poisson statistics in the number of stars per resolution element, creating surface brightness fluctuations (SBF) \citep{1988AJ.....96..807T}.
-The signal from the stellar fluctuations in the spatial Fourier power spectrum diminishes with distance as $1/d^2$, making it possible to measure galaxy distances with high accuracy with simple single-epoch imaging, which distinguishes SBF from other distance measurement techniques that rely on temporal monitoring (Cepheids and supernovae) or spectroscopic observations (e.g., FP and TFR).
+In galaxies that can be resolved into individual stars, the preferred distance measurement methodology uses properties of the TRGB, to be discussed in a later section.
+For more distant targets, the stars blend, but the surface brightness appears mottled because of the Poisson statistics in the number of stars per resolution element, creating SBF \citep{1988AJ.....96..807T}.
+The signal from the stellar fluctuations in the spatial Fourier power spectrum diminishes with distance as $1/d^2$, making it possible to measure galaxy distances with high accuracy with simple single-epoch imaging, which distinguishes SBF from other distance measurement techniques that rely on temporal monitoring (Cepheids and SNe) or spectroscopic observations (e.g., FP and TFR).